 Subd.
-10. No fine, suspension, or revocation will be imposed for a violation of Subd.
-1 which occurred during the pendency of eviction proceedings (unlawful detainer) or within 30 days, or such other time period required by the lease, of notice given by the owner or managing agent to a tenant to vacate the premises, where the violation related to or occurred in the unit for which eviction proceedings were undertaken or notice to vacate was given.
-Eviction proceedings are not a bar to sanctions pursuant to this section unless a certified copy is provided to the Community Development Department at the time of delivery to the tenants by the owner or managing of the premises who is a member of the Crime Free Multi-Housing Program as established in xxxx of this Code.
-No action will be taken under this section against an owner who was personally, or through designated agent, the complainant on the underlying violation of Subd.
-1. For the purpose of this Subdivision 10 the designated agents will be those individuals identified by the owner or managing agent on a list provided to and maintained at the Community Development Department.
-Any owner or managing agent who does not maintain a current list of all managers, caretakers or agents for a licensed premises with the Community Development Department will not be afforded an exemption under this subdivision for a designated agent being the complainant on the underlying violation of Subd.
-1.
+9. No fine, suspension, or revocation will be imposed for a violation of Subd.
+1 which occurred during the pendency of eviction (unlawful detainer) proceedings or within 30 days, or such other time period required by the lease, of notice given by the Owner or Local Property Manager to a tenant to vacate the premises, where the violation related to or occurred in the unit for which eviction proceedings were undertaken or notice to vacate was given.
+Eviction proceedings are not a bar to remedial measures pursuant to this section unless a certified copy of the pleadings commencing such action is provided to the City .

+Subd.
+10. No action will be taken under this section against an owner who was personally, or through a designated agent, the complainant on the underlying violation of Subd.
+1. For the purpose of this Subdivision 10 a designated agent is any individual identified as such by the owner or Local Property Manager on a list provided to and maintained at the Community Development Department and signed by the designated agent.
+Provided, however, that any such designated agent may revoke his or her designation at any time and with or without the owner’s or Local Property Manager’s consent, by notifying the City in writing.
+Any owner or managing agent who does not maintain a current list of all Local Property Managers and other managers, or designated agents for a licensed premises with the Community Development Department will not be afforded an exemption under this subdivision for a designated agent being the complainant on the underlying violation of Subd.
+1. The identity of any individual who registers a complaint with the City concerning any violation of state law or local ordinances concerning the use of real property shall be classified as confidential data, pursuant to Minnesota Statutes, Section 13.02, subdivision 3.